 Not all content is perfect as-is for every medium.
 For example, let’s say you want to let your social media followers know you have a new blog post on the site.
-It wouldn’t make sense to post the entire blog post from directly onto your Instagram, as the goal of a blog post is to get traffic to your site, and if the traffic stays on Instagram, you’re not achieving the blog post’s primary objective.
+It wouldn’t make sense to post the entire blog post directly onto your Instagram, as the goal of a blog post is to get traffic to your site, and if the traffic stays on Instagram, you’re not achieving the blog post’s primary objective.
 Not to mention most people aren’t coming to Instagram to do a lot of reading, the platform is much more visually focused.
-And so, in this instance it would make more sense to post a compelling photo or graphic with a link to the blog post in your bio, and include a short excerpt of one the most important/interesting bits of the blog post, something that will hook the audience and get them to click to continue reading.
+And so, in this instance, it would make more sense to post a compelling photo or graphic with a link to the blog post in your bio, and include a short excerpt of one of the most important/interesting bits of the blog post, something that will hook the audience and get them to click to continue reading.

 Making small modifications to your content to fit different mediums is pretty easy, and it vastly increases the chance that people in that medium will engage with your content.
 Don’t overlook the smaller details!

 Re-purposing content is one of the easiest ways to be continually developing new and improved content that you know your audience wants.
 Let’s say you wrote a blog post three years ago that attracts more entrances to your website than your home page.
 Obviously, your target audience is craving that content, and you’re ranking well for relevant search queries.
 So, what’s next?
 How about developing a free, downloadable white paper that expands on the topic?
 With a downloadable offering, not only can you offer your audience more valuable insight on the topic, but you can also begin to collect contact information for traffic that was previously just coming to read a blog post, and often leaving before you collected any information about them.